 - Weight: 1.06 lbs.

 - Included Accessories: Shock Mount, Pop Filter, Wood Box

-Overall in the Bluebird you’re getting an incredibly versatile microphone with a neutral response and amazing clarity.
+Overall in the Bluebird, you’re getting an incredibly versatile microphone with a neutral response and amazing clarity.
 To get the most out of it, you will want to be up very close according to reviewers.
-There is a big difference in standing a couple of inches away to 6 inches away.
+There is a big difference between standing a couple of inches away to 6 inches away.
 Don’t fear the mic!
-Get right up in it’s grill. 😀
+Get right up in its grill. 😀

 - Soft and clear sounding.
 Very transparent.

 - Sounds as good or better than mics costing a lot more.